MohamedRadwan-DevOps/devops-step-by-step/source/advanced-introduction-to-devops/devops-demos-labs.md

 **[⬆ back to top](#advanced-introduction-to-devops)**

-##  Module 12: Examples Of Different Practices Improvement in Several Areas

-  - **No Demos**

-## Module 13: Overview of SRE and Monitoring Practices
+## Module 12: Overview of SRE and Monitoring Practices

   ### Demo 1: Create and use Log Analytics workspace.